LIBRARY (LIB)

 Characteristics of the main types of libraries with a focus on tools and terminology of library services and the role of library support staff in library operations.
 Library principles, service philosophy, and issues related to library services are also covered.
 For students interested in working in library support staff roles, but open to all students.
 Total of 54 hours lecture.

-LIB 102 INTRODUCTION TO REFERENCE SERVICES
+LIB 102 LIBRARY REFERENCE SERVICES

 3 unit